 Contractual

-• Contractual dispute between a property owner (apartments) and the defendant property maintenance company regarding record keeping, work done, and if the billing was appropriate for the work.
+• Mediated a contractual dispute between an apartment property owner and the defendant property maintenance company regarding record keeping, work done, and billing.

-• The parties were partners in an LLC that owned an apartment.
-Escrow is distributed in proportion to each party's interest in the property.
-Two years later a disagreement arose with the distribution with allegations of fraud.
-There were complaints and cross-complaints.
-The matter was resolved at the first session of mediation.
+• Mediated a case wherein the parties were partners in an LLC that owned an apartment.
+Escrow was distributed in proportion to each party's interest in the property.
+Two years later, a disagreement arose regarding the distribution of escrow with allegations of fraud.
+Complaints and cross-complaints ensued.
+The matter was resolved at the first mediation session.

-• Work was contracted by the plaintiff for foundation on his single-family residence.
-It was alleged that there was negligence in the work done resulting in significant damage not only to the foundation but to the entire home.
-Defendant disputes that his work fell below the standard of care and the nature and extent of the damages.
-The matter was able to be resolved in a single mediation session.
+• Mediated a case regarding a plaintiff who hired the defendant to do work on the foundation of their single-family residence.
+The plaintiff alleged that the defendant was negligent in their work, resulting in significant damage to the foundation and the entire home.
+The defendant disputed that their work fell below the standard of care and the nature and extent of the damages.
+The matter was resolved in a single mediation session.

 Wage and Hour

-• A franchise manager alleged that there was a hostile work environment.
+• Mediated a case wherein a franchise manager alleged a hostile work environment.

-• Mediated and settled case involving a caregiver, paid as an independent contractor, who claimed the employer failure to pay minimum wage, overtime, and failure to provide breaks.
+• Mediated and settled case involving a caregiver, paid as an independent contractor, who claimed the employer failed to provide breaks and pay minimum wage and overtime.

-• The fundamental dispute is whether employees are controlled requiring that they be paid for all hours worked, or uncontrolled and therefore paid for actual time spent on work for the employer.
-Plaintiffs worked in the evening after the employer's regular office hours and on the weekend when the employer was closed.
-Plaintiffs allege that they are required to work with a computer to get their work done and take and receive numerous calls during their scheduled work.
-Defendant alleged that work could be done off-site, allowing plaintiffs to have extensive personal time entitling them only to work time devoted to employees and such hours were overpaid.
-Additional allegations made by plaintiffs included failure to pay for use of personal equipment and wage statement violations.
+• Mediated and resolved a dispute concerning whether employees were controlled (requiring pay for all hours worked) or uncontrolled (requiring pay for actual time spent on work).
+The plaintiff employees worked in the evening, after the employer's regular office hours, and on the weekend when the employer was closed.
+Further, the plaintiff employees alleged that they were required to work with a computer to get their work done and received numerous calls during their scheduled work.
+The defendant alleged that work could be done off-site, allowing plaintiffs to have extensive personal time, and as such, hours were overpaid.
+Additional allegations made by plaintiffs included failure to pay for the use of personal equipment and wage statement violations.
 Case resolved confidentially.

 Wrongful Term & Discrimination

-• An employee was a member of a protected class, both by age and gender, and claims that she was wrongfully terminated.
+• Mediated a case brought forth by an employee who was a member of a protected class, both by age and gender, and claimed that she was wrongfully terminated.

 Wrongful Termination

-• Plaintiff alleges that she was being terminated for complaints regarding the safety of staff and residents as well as having taken FMLA leave for medical reasons.
-This was disputed by the employer and her reasons for termination involved failure to follow company policy regarding smoking and insubordination.
-Case resolved for a confidential amount.
+• Mediated a case involving a plaintiff who alleged that she was wrongfully terminated after bringing forward complaints regarding the safety of staff and residents, in addition to having taken an FMLA leave for medical reasons.
+The plaintiff's employer disputed this claim, stating that the plaintiff was terminated due to her failure to follow company policy regarding smoking and insubordination.
+The case resolved for a confidential amount.

-• Plaintiff was a long-term employee at assisted living facility.
-During her employment, she alleges that she made complaints regarding issues of safety.
-She subsequently requests and receives FMLA leave due to a back injury upon her requests she extends her leave as a medical leave.
-After her return to work, she is discovered smoking in a non-designated area and is counseled regarding a policy prohibiting smoking in non-designated locations.
-Later the same day she again violates policy and is terminated for policy violation and insubordination.
-She alleges that a prior supervisor permitted her to smoke in the area and that the reason for her termination was because of her reporting unsafe conditions as well as her medical condition.
-Case settled confidentially.
+• Mediated a case involving a plaintiff who was a long-term employee at an assisted living facility.
+During her employment, the plaintiff alleged that she made complaints regarding safety issues.
+Following these complaints, the plaintiff requested and received FMLA leave due to a back injury, which she later extended to a medical leave.
+After returning to work, the plaintiff was discovered smoking in a non-designated area.
+She was counseled regarding the company policy prohibiting smoking in non-designated locations.
+Later in the same day, the plaintiff was again discovered violating the same company policy, leading to her termination for insubordination.
+The plaintiff alleges that a prior supervisor permitted her to smoke in that area and that she was actually terminated for her prior safety-issue complaints and medical condition.
+The case settled confidentially.

 Coverage

-• Plaintiff and Lien Claimant settled 3rd party case.
-Parties were unable to come to an agreement regarding the division of the proceeds.
-Legal questions were raised regarding the question of the lien being viable after dismissal with prejudice of the 3rd party case without intervention, requirements of MSA, and credit rights against future medical benefits.
-The case was resolved with an agreed-upon division of the funds being held and no credit being taken against plaintiffs' future medical benefits.
+• Mediated a case between a plaintiff and lien claimant who had previously settled a third-party case but were unable to agree on the division of the proceeds.
+The case centered on legal questions regarding the viability of the lien after their dismissal with prejudice of the third-party case without intervention, requirements of MSA, and credit rights against future medical benefits.
+The case resolved with an agreed-upon division of the funds being held and no credit taken against the plaintiff's future medical benefits.

 Subrogation

-• Plaintiff alleges dental malpractice regarding dental implants.
-Defendant are the practicing dentist and the dental office.
-Issues arose regarding contributions based on reportable limits and consent.
-The dental office acknowledged vicarious liability based upon the code for its independent contractor dentists but resisted making payment above reportable limits.
-There were also issues regarding the practicing dentist coverage which was being defended under a reservation of rights.
-The case did not resolve at the mediation but with follow-up by the mediator, the matter was ultimately resolved.
+• Mediated a case wherein the plaintiff alleged dental malpractice regarding a dental implant procedure administered by the defendant dentist and their dental office.
+The case centered on issues of contributions based on reportable limits and consent.
+The dental office acknowledged vicarious liability based upon the code for independent contractor dentists but resisted making a payment above reportable limits.
+Further, there were also issues regarding the practicing dentist coverage defended under a reservation of rights.
+Though the case did not resolve at mediation, subsequent follow-up from Byron Rabin led to a resolution.

-• A developmentally challenged young man in home health care suffered an injury to his face and head.
+• Mediated a case involving a developmentally challenged young man in home health care who suffered an injury to his face and head.

-• Nasal surgery patient has a subsequent anoxic injury resulting in significant injury requiring long-term care, with a significant loss of consortium claim.
+• Mediated a case involving a nasal surgery patient who had a subsequent anoxic injury resulting in significant injury requiring long-term care.
+The case involved a significant loss of consortium claim.

-• The matter arises from the defendant's handling of a 3rd party case arising from a workers' compensation case.
-The defendant's office was handling both the workers' compensation and third-party subrogation claim.
-It was alleged that in the subrogation matter the defendant's office committed legal malpractice.
+• Mediated a case pertaining to the defendant's handling of a third-party case arising from a workers' compensation case.
+The defendant's office was handling both the workers' compensation and third-party subrogation claims.
+It was alleged that in the subrogation matter, the defendant's office committed legal malpractice.
 It was also alleged that there were actions on the part of the defendant permitting punitive damages.
-After continued discussions for a matter of months, the case resolved by way of settlement.
+After months of discussions, the case was resolved by way of a settlement.

 Breach Of Contract